SUSE-Cloud/keystone-hybrid-backend/README.md

 # hybrid SQL and LDAP backend for OpenStack Keystone #

 This is a proof of concept to allow LDAP authentication while using the SQL backend for all the usual operations.
 No users or groups are copied from LDAP.
+LDAP users are assigned a default role and tenant when they first login if they don't already have one (user_project_metadata table).
 For granting roles to users (`keystone user-role-add`), only the user id from LDAP is inserted into the SQL backend.

 The code in this branch has only been tested on the stable/grizzly branch of openstack keystone!